endery87/onlineITCourses/README.md

 CoursesApp.js
 The main javascript file where the functions for addition, deletion, editing, validation are stored.
 The access to the local storage and commication with JsonDataServices.js is also done here.

+courses-min.js
+Javascript file in which JsonDataServices.js, Angular.js and CoursesApp.js are bundled and minimized.
+It can be used as the sole javascript file to run to web app.

+Note: Since the javascripts are bundled into courses-min.js, the other javascript files are not needed to run the project.
+However they can be viewed to make editions and changes easily.

+HTML:
 Main.html
 The only html file of the project.
 The content is modified dynamically using ng-show directive of AngularJS.
 Bootstrap is used for the css.

+STORAGE:
 Local Storage:
 After the first run of program the array(courses with all course data) is copied here.
 In every edition, deletion and course addition, the courses array is updated and actual array is copied to the local storage instead of the older one.
 This way the data is synchronized and changes are immediately reflected to the website.
 .